corbtastik/yolo/index.md

 ### [Solo](http://chibicode.github.io/solo/)

 Years ago I googled _"minimal jekyll theme"_, which led me to [Solo](http://chibicode.github.io/solo/).
 It was exactly what I was looking for, simple to get started and customize.
 Not to mention there's a quirky beauty in its look.
 Over the years I've used Solo for single page "technical" docs.

-It's the motivation and starting point for Yolo.
+Yolo is cut from the cloth of "[Solo](http://chibicode.github.io/solo)" which was previously developed by [Shu Uesugi](https://github.com/chibicode).

 > Well done [Shu Uesugi](https://github.com/chibicode), sanks amigo.